garden-io/garden/docs/reference/module-types/jib-container.md

 ## Description

-Extends the [container module type](./container.md) to build the image with [Jib](https://github.com/GoogleContainerTools/jib).
+Extends the [container type](./container.md) to build the image with [Jib](https://github.com/GoogleContainerTools/jib).
 Use this to efficiently build container images for Java services.
-Check out the [jib example](https://github.com/garden-io/garden/tree/0.12.45/examples/jib-container) to see it in action.
+Check out the [jib example](https://github.com/garden-io/garden/tree/0.12.44/examples/jib-container) to see it in action.

-The image is always built locally, directly from the module source directory (see the note on that below), before shipping the container image to the right place.
+The image is always built locally, directly from the source directory (see the note on that below), before shipping the container image to the right place.
 You can set `build.tarOnly: true` to only build the image as a tarball.

 By default (and when not using remote building), the image is pushed to the local Docker daemon, to match the behavior of and stay compatible with normal `container` modules.